 Poor attendance disadvantages children.
 Whilst 100% attendance is the ideal situation for any school to aspire to, clearly there are many factors such as genuine illness which prevent this.
 100% attendance, where it occurs, is "excellent".
-On the other hand attendance which falls below 90% (persistent absence), where a child is known to be in reasonable health and there are no other extenuating circumstances, is poor and should give cause for concern.
+We would be concerned if attendance falls below 95%, where a child is known to be in reasonable health and there are no other extenuating circumstances.